Code-Institute-Submissions/wedding-photography/README.md

 #### References for Code

-The background image opacity and jumbotron code was taken from Code Institue Whiskey Drop Project.
+The background image opacity and jumbotron code was taken from Code Institute Whiskey Drop Project.

 Collapse Navbar code was taken from StackOverflow - https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437